DCC-EX/CommandStation-EX/Release_Notes/TrackManager.md

 Bear in mind that a track may actually be only connected to DCC accessories such as signals and turnouts... your layout, your choice.

+Note that when setting a track to PROG or OFF, its power is switched off automatically.
+(The PROG track manages power on an as-needed basis under normal circumstances.
+When setting a track to MAIN (or DC, DCX see later) the power is applied according to the most recent `<1>` or `<0>` command as being the most compatible with previous versions.

 ## using the Track Manager (DC)

 TM allows any or all of your tracks to be individually selected as a DC track which responds to throttle commands on any given loco address.
 So for example if track A is set to DC address 55, then any throttle commands to loco 55 will be transmitted as DC onto track A and thus a DC loco can be driven along that track. almost exactly as if it was DCC.
-Your throttle (JMRI, EX-Webthrottle, Wkithrottle, Engine Driver etc etc) do not know or care that this is a DC loco so nothing needs to change.
+Your throttle (JMRI, EX-Webthrottle, Withrottle, Engine Driver etc etc) do not know or care that this is a DC loco so nothing needs to change.

 For a simple Command Station setup to run just two DC tracks instead of DCC, you only need to assign DC addresses to tracks A and B. If you want DCC on track A and DC on track B, you just need to set track B to a suitable DC address.